nicktehrany/website/website/content/notes/IN4391 Distributed Systems Notes/FunctionalRequirements.md

 ### Flat Naming

-It is vital for distributed systems to have some efficient naming scheme for the different systems/nodes, which is used as their identifier or to determine their location and many more.
+It is vital for distributed systems to have some efficient naming scheme for the different systems/nodes, which is used as their identifier or to determine their location and much more.
 With flat naming, the identifier is just a set of bits.

 ### Hierarchical Naming